Band-in-a-Box® 2021 for Windows® User's Guide

 Let’s say you have a home recording of a live performance of one of your songs, saved as a WAV file (or MP3/WMA).
 File | Open Special | Open Audio will load the song into Band-in-a-Box.

-Now open the Audio Edit window, right-click where you would like to be considered bar 1 and select Mark this point as Bar 1 of the song from the menu.
+Now open the Audio Edit window, press the [Marker Mode] button, and select either “None” or “UserTracks.”
+Right-click where you would like to be considered bar 1 and select Mark this point as Bar 1 of the song from the menu.

 Then, as the song is playing, use the tap tempo feature (the minus key, pressed 4 times in tempo) to set the tempo of the piece.